ArinCantCode/ArinCantCode/README.md

 ### 🪟  [LineaXP](https://lineaXP.app/) - Full-stack developer

 Built simple dashboard for claiming messages on the Linea network with a nostalgic Windows XP-style UI.
-Developed a full-stack application enabling users to search, track, and claim messages across L1 and L2 networks.
+Full-stack application enabling users to search, track, and claim messages across L1 and L2 networks.
 Implemented real-time blockchain event indexing, Web3 wallet integration, and a complete claiming workflow with transaction management.
 Built the frontend with a retro-inspired design system and developed backend services for event synchronization and claim history tracking.

 **Key Features:**
 - Message search and status tracking across L1 ↔ L2